ngeor/blog/_posts/2016/2016-04-23-a-closer-look-to-a-basic-unit-test.md

 - unit tests
 ---

-In the <a href="/2016/04/what-is-a-unit-test-and-why-should-i-care/">previous post</a> we started writing a basic Calculator class and added the first unit test.
+In the <a href="{% post_url 2016/2016-04-16-what-is-a-unit-test-and-why-should-i-care %}">previous post</a> we started writing a basic Calculator class and added the first unit test.
 Let's have a closer look at that unit test and extend our calculator with more features.

 <!--more-->